mk6i/smarter-smarter-child/README.md

 ## 🌍 Community

-Check out the Retro AIM Server [Discord server](https://discord.gg/2Xy4nF3Uh9) (associated with this project) to get help or find out how to get involved.
+Check out the Open OSCAR Server [Discord server](https://discord.gg/2Xy4nF3Uh9) (associated with this project) to get help or find out how to get involved.

 ## 📄 License